What is CEA?

 What conditions can cause an elevated CEA?

 Both benign (harmless) and malignant (cancerous) conditions can increase the CEA level.
 The most frequent cancer which causes an increased CEA is cancer of the colon and rectum.
-Others include cancers of the pancreas, stomach, breast, lung, and certain types of thyroid and ovarian cancer.
+Others include cancers of the pancreas, stomach, breast, lung, and medullary carcinoma of the thyroid and ovarian cancer.
 Benign conditions which can elevate CEA include smoking, infections, inflammatory bowel disease, pancreatitis, cirrhosis of the liver, and some benign tumors in the same organs in which an elevated CEA indicates cancer.
 Chemotherapy and radiation therapy can cause a temporary rise in CEA due to the death of tumor cells and release of CEA into the blood stream.
-Benign disease does not usually cause an increase above 10 ng/ml.
+Fluctuating levels of CEA during cancer treatment must always be correlated with other clinical findings.
+While worrisome, changes in CEA are not diagnostic of cancer progression on their own.

 What are the limitations of CEA testing?